ukncsc/edge-mod/README.md

 Upgrading the adapter requires a few extra steps before following the installation instructions.

 1. Click the red X to the right of the 'running' status on the certuk_mod line
-2. Status will change to 'removing' but due to a core Edge bug will get stuck
+2. Status will change to 'removing' but may get stuck, if so refresh the page
-3. Refresh the page
 4. Click on 'Restart Services' in the 'Restart Required' box
 5. Following the installation instructions

+## Feedback
+We would welcome feedback on this adapter and the functionality it provides.
+Please raise an issue on GitHub or email us at taxii[at]cert[dot]gov[dot]uk

 ## Thanks
 Thanks to the folks at Soltra for building a great platform for us to build these modification on.